Table Of Contents

 In the ‘manual-clean’ bowl, the process fluid comes into the bowl from the top (1).
-The distributor (2) imparts rotation to the fluid before the fluid enters the disc-stack (3).
-The separation happens between the disc of the disc-stack.
+The distributor (2) imparts rotation to the fluid before the fluid enters the disc stack (3).
+The separation happens between the discs of the stack.

-The high g-force pushes the heavier fluid (heavy-phase) and solids towards the bowl periphery (wall).
-While the solids collect on the bowl watt, the water (heavy-phase) passes through the passage over the top-disc (4) to the heavy-phase outlet (5).
+The high g-force pushes the heavier fluid (heavy phase) and solids toward the bowl periphery (wall).
+While the solids collect on the bowl watt, the water (heavy-phase) passes through the passage over the top disc (4) to the heavy-phase outlet (5).

-The oil (light-phase) is displaced towards the inner center of the bowl.
+The oil (light phase) is displaced toward the inner center of the bowl.
 It rises through the distributor channels to reach the paring disc pump (6).
-This pump pumps out the clean light-phase out of the centrifuge bowl.
+This pump pumps the clean light oil out of the centrifuge bowl.

-The collected solids must be manually removed from the bowl by the operator by stopping the centrifuge at periodic intervals.
+The operator must manually remove the collected solids from the bowl by stopping the centrifuge at periodic intervals.

 These solid-bowl centrifuges are much simpler than the ‘self-cleaning’ bowls described above.
 They do not have the hydraulic sludge ejection system built into the bowl.

 This simplified design does not require the operating water system (like the ‘self-cleaning’ centrifuges) for hydraulic operations underneath the bowl.
 This makes these ‘manual-clean’ centrifuges easier to install, maintain, and operate.